 They are both family-oriented breeds who do well with children and are incredibly intelligent.

-Since the black Labradoodle is the crossbreed offspring of two very intelligent and active breeds, he could be prone to boredom and becoming destructive if left to his own devices without doggy jobs or activates.
+He could therefore be prone to boredom and becoming destructive if left to his own devices without doggy jobs or activates.

 Can You Show a Black Labradoodle?

-While the black Labradoodle makes an excellent family pet and service animal when properly trained and socialized, he is a newer generation crossbreed and is still not officially recognized by official clubs and organizations, like the American Kennel Club, for example.
+However, he is a newer generation crossbreed and is still not officially recognized by official clubs and organizations, like the American Kennel Club.

 Black Labradoodle Exercising and Training Needs